California reopenings: Snapshots from Orange Unified

 As some parents started to post about Paper on social media, we began to have some of our upper-grade elementary parents ask, "what about my kids?
 My kids are struggling too."
 That's when we started the conversation around this being something our fourth, fifth, and sixth-grade students could get use out of.

-I especially think the essay review will be huge for younger students.
-My son is in 6th grade, and on his report card, it says he needs to elaborate more with his writing.
-His teachers ask students to find somebody at home to edit their papers with, and though I'm an educator, both my husband and I work, we have two kids, and there's so much going on right now.
-Finding that time to sit down with our kids and go through their writing assignments is difficult.
+The essay writing.
+I think that's going to be huge.
+My own son is in 6th grade, and so on his report card ... the teacher says: "You need to elaborate more with your writing.
+You need to do more with your writing."
+I'm an educator, but as a working parent—both my husband and I work, and we've got two kids, and there's just so much going on right now—just finding that time to sit down with them and to go through their writing assignments with them [is difficult].